 Ingredients

-- Can diced tomatoes – Undrained.
+- Can diced tomatoes – For extra flavor, use fire roasted tomatoes.

-- Ground pepper
+- Ground pepper – Freshly cracked for best flavor.

 - Parsley – Optional garnish.